Braneworlds in Warped Einsteinian Cubic Gravity: Acknowledgments

 \section{Acknowledgments}

-The authors thank the Funda\c{c}\~{a}o Cearense de Apoio ao Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (FUNCAP), the Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'{i}vel Superior (CAPES), and the Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (CNPq), Grant no. 200879/2022-7 (RVM).
+The authors thank the Funda\c{c}\~{a}o Cearense de Apoio ao Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (FUNCAP), the Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'{i}vel Superior (CAPES), and the Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (CNPq), Grant no. 200879/2022-7 (RVM) and Grand no. 304120/2021-9 (JEGS).
 R. V. Maluf thanks the Department of Theoretical Physics \& IFIC of the University of Valencia - CSIC for the kind hospitality.
+C. A. S. A. is supported by CNPq 309553/2021-0, CNPq/Produtividade.
+Furthermore, C. A. S. A. is grateful to the Print-UFC CAPES program, project number 88887.837980/2023-00, and acknowledges the Department of Physics and Astronomy at Tufts University for hospitality.